YangXiaozhou/yangxiaozhou.github.io/_posts/2019-09-25-set-up-blog.md

 ## 1. Set up Jekyll
 Jekyll is the package that is generating all your website pages.
 First thing you want to do is to make sure that [Jekyll](https://jekyllrb.com) is installed and ready to run.

 Follow the official [instructions](https://jekyllrb.com/docs/).
 If you successfully made a new site, good!

-But if you ran into a **file permission error**, here's what you need to do:
+1. But if you ran into a **failed to build native extension error**, install macOS SDK headers with the following line.

-1. Run the following lines to set GEM_HOME to your user directory.
     ```bash
+    open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg
+    ```

+2. If you ran into a **file permission error**, run the following lines to set GEM_HOME to your user directory.
+    ```bash
     echo '# Install Ruby Gems to ~/gems' >> ~/.bashrc
     echo 'export GEM_HOME=$HOME/gems' >> ~/.bashrc
     echo 'export PATH=$HOME/gems/bin:$PATH' >> ~/.bashrc
     source ~/.bashrc
     ```

-2. Now you can proceed with the following line and the rest of the steps.
+Now you can proceed with the following line and the rest of the steps.
     ```bash
     gem install bundler jekyll
     ```

 The problem is caused by the macOS Mojave update.
-The above solution is provided in one of the GitHub [issues](https://github.com/jekyll/jekyll/issues/7274).
+The above solution is provided by [desiredpersona and Frank](https://talk.jekyllrb.com/t/issues-installing-jekyll-on-macos-mojave/2400/3).
 Make sure Jekyll can run normally before proceeding to step 2.

 ## 2. Set up GitHub repo
 Jekyll generates web pages locally, we need a GitHub repository to host our pages so that they can be accessed on the internet.
 For this part, setup can be done by following GitHub's official [instructions](https://pages.github.com).
 In the end, you should have a repo on GitHub called *username*.github.io, and the corresponding local folder on your computer.
 In my case, the name of my repo is yangxiaozhou.github.io.